Get a Free Price Quote From Your Local Dealer

 Another way to promote forklift safety and prevent accidents is to store your forklifts properly after use.
 They should be parked on a flat surface.
 Engage your parking brakes.
 Make sure your forks are flush to the ground.
 The forklift should be turned off, and the keys should be removed from the ignition.

-At Bobcat, safety is a top priority.
-Our facilities have strict safety protocols, and all our operators are certified.
-We practice what we preach!
-Additionally, we are proud to provide customers with warehouse vehicles that have more standard safety features.
 Features such as our exclusive Guardian Stability System and Operator Sensing System, our high visibility cab and our rear grab bar with horn button help operators stay safe while improving productivity.
 Much of our equipment can also be equipped with blue lights for added visibility to pedestrian traffic.